 - You’ll still need traditional health insurance to cover non-primary costs

-If you have the financial means, Forward is a top-grade primary care supplement (not substitute) for your traditional insurance plan.
+Forward is a top-grade primary care supplement (not a substitute) for your traditional insurance plan if you have the financial means.
 Their focus on collaborative care also means you get to take an active role in decision-making about your health with top medical professionals.
-This, combined with a significant amount of quality time with your doctor and 24/7 access to your medical information, gives you the best opportunities to optimize your health.
+Combined with a significant amount of quality time with your doctor and 24/7 access to your medical information, Forward gives you the best opportunities to optimize your health.

 Forward helps you take charge of your healthcare by creating greater collaboration between you and your doctor to determine your needs – and fulfill them.

-Forward is optimizing the relationship between you and your healthcare provider by covering everything from daily care to chronic conditions, helping you create a long-term health plan tailor-made for you and your needs.
+Forward covers everything from daily care to chronic conditions, helping you create a long-term health plan tailor-made for your needs.

-We extensively test each health service we review.
-We try our best to give you, our readers, an unbiased exploration of at-home health services, free of marketing jargon or gimmicks.
-We evaluate the service based on our adherence to quality, the latest medical evidence and health standards, and a simple question: would we buy the product or service ourselves if it weren’t part of our job, and would we recommend it to family and friends?
+We extensively test each health service or product we review.
+We try our best to give you, our readers, an unbiased exploration of at-home health options, free of marketing jargon or gimmicks.
+We evaluate products and services based on their adherence to quality, the latest medical evidence and health standards, and a simple question: would we buy the product or service ourselves if it weren’t part of our job, and would we recommend it to family and friends?

-Additionally, like all health-related content on this website, this review of Forward was thoroughly vetted by one or more members of our Medical Review Board for accuracy.
+Additionally, like all health-related content on this website, this review was thoroughly vetted by one or more members of our Medical Review Board for accuracy.

-Forward is a San Francisco–based health care company founded in 2016 by former employees of Google and Uber.
-Describing themselves as “doctor’s office of the future,” Forward combines state-of-the-art biometrics and personalized medicine to build a comprehensive and collaborative model for “enhanced” primary healthcare.
-The company notes that they employ doctors from the top medical schools and hospitals in the country.
+Forward is a San Francisco-based health care company founded in 2016 by former employees of Google and Uber.
+Describing themselves as the “doctor’s office of the future,” Forward combines state-of-the-art biometrics and personalized medicine to build a comprehensive and collaborative model for enhanced primary healthcare.
+The company notes that they employ doctors from the country’s top medical schools and hospitals.

 Together with the Forward doctor of your choice, you establish targeted health goals based on biometric and genetic insights, design a plan to help you reach your goals, and monitor your health over time.

-It’s important to note that you’ll still need traditional health insurance to cover non-primary costs like additional diagnostic testing, scans and x-rays, emergency and specialist care, most prescriptions, and hospitalization costs.
+It’s important to note that you’ll still need traditional health insurance to cover non-primary costs:

 Forward is a subscription-based platform that can replace members’ primary health care, although we feel it is best as a supplement to your base plan.
 Ultimately, Forward’s plan goes above and beyond traditional primary care, including: